-Export menu item Description Image Allows exporting images of the Main Window, the left detail window, the right details window, or all windows.
+Export menu item Description Image Allows exporting images of the Main Window, the left detail window, the right details window, or all windows (see 12.1).
 In the Save dialog, the format (.eps, .png, or .svg) can be specified.
 Images can also be exported by right-clicking in the according window.
-Video For 3D visualization in the Connectivity workflow this item allows exporting video animations of the Main Window, the left detail window, the right details window, or all windows.
+Video For 3D visualization in the Connectivity workflow this item allows exporting video animations of the Main Window, the left detail window, the right details window, or all windows (see 12.2).
 In the Save dialog, the resolution, start time, end time, and duration per latency step can be specified.
 The rotation can be applied in degrees.
 Rotation can be uni-directional or bidirectional.
 Also, the background color can be changed.
-After pressing the recording button, video generation starts.
+After pressing the recording

+Export menu item Description button, video generation starts.
 When it is finished it can be previewed and saved as .mpg file.
-Export Results Functionality of this menu entry is workflow-dependent.
-For the Time-frequency workflow it is possible to export ASCII data for single trials TF (.tfcs), averaged TF (.tfc), and averaged waveforms (.avr).
+Functionality of this menu entry is workflow-dependent.
+Export Results For the Time-frequency workflow it is possible to export ASCII data for single trials TF (.tfcs), averaged TF (.tfc), and averaged waveforms (.avr) (see 12.3).
 In the Connectivity workflow, connectivity data can be exported as well (.conn).
-All these files are ASCII files with appropriate header line.
+All these files are ASCII files with appropriate header line (see 12.4).

-12.2.5.
+8.2.5.
 Help Menu